 One day in January, I was washing a pair of mugs my friends gave me as a “leaving NYC” gift last spring.
 The mugs have a sketch of the Brooklyn skyline and are from Fishs Eddy, a quirky dishware store in Manhattan that I love.
-I’ve used these mugs many times since moving but that day I looked them and had a flash of — well, yearning.
+I’ve used these mugs many times since moving but that day I looked at them and had a flash of — well, yearning.
 Suddenly I missed Fishs Eddy, and the short walk up Broadway from Union Square to get there.
 In that moment those few blocks felt like something of mine, a tiny piece of New York that belongs to me, and I wondered what else evoked that feeling.

 The stretch of 7th Ave in Park Slope that I walked up and down or took the bus along to go to Barnes and Noble and Rite Aid, yes.
 That block of Prospect Ave, also in Park Slope, with the flags along the expressway, where you could see the Statue of Liberty out in the harbor.
 A certain path in Prospect Park.
 Sherman Street in Windsor Terrace.
 The side street entrance to the library in Soho.
 The pocket garden near my apartment, and the tiny upper floor of the Park Slope Library.
 The stairs down to the 49th Street subway station in Times Square, after seeing a show.